ds-2022-unirsm/ds-archive-22/guiduc/CloseReading/1_TheFlowTowardsEurope.md

-# The flow towards Europe / 2015 / Lucify
+# The flow towards Europe, Lucify, 2015
 ![This is an image](https://assets.weforum.org/wp-content/uploads/2015/11/1511B57-refugee-asylum-seeker-flow-europe.png)

 ## Che cos’è?